Minghua5/Minghua5.github.io/content/about/_index.md

 # About me
 Hello, welcome to my blog.

-I am Wu Minghua, with a master's degree in **Linguistics** from Peking University, China.
+I am Wu Minghua, a research assistant at BLC lab of PolyU, with a master's degree in **Linguistics** from Peking University, China.

 My interests focus on the **computational and cognitive** aspects of language.
 I have experience in neural language models and behavioral experimental approach, as well as some knowledge on EEG and fMRI.